Brian Gershon

 Hosting costs - a separate line item.
 I run OpenClaw on Hetzner for about $12/month.
 If you have a dedicated local machine that can run always-on, that unlocks another option: open-weight models via Ollama or similar, which can drive LLM API spend to near zero for many workloads.
 The tradeoff is hardware requirements and setup complexity.

-Start with the heartbeat - either disable it and replace with cron, or reduce the frequency.
-Then adjust your models: convert to multi-agent routing, point everything through OpenRouter, and assign each agent a model that fits what it actually does.
+Start with your models: convert to multi-agent routing, point everything through OpenRouter, and assign each agent a model that fits what it actually does.
+Then tame the heartbeat - either disable it and replace with cron, or reduce the frequency.
 Matching each type of work to the right model and keeping background calls lean will bring your bill down considerably.